 Victorian Certificate of Education VCE The qualification achieved by students in Victorian schools who satisfactorily complete at least 16 units of study including at least three of English, and three sequences of Units 3 & 4 other than English.
 The VCE provides diverse pathways of further study or training at university or TAFE and to employment.
 Victorian Certificate of Education Vocational Major VCE VM The VCE Vocational Major (VM) is a vocational and applied learning program within the VCE designed to be completed over a minimum of two years.
-The VCE VM will give students greater choice and flexibility to pursue their strengths and interests and develop the skills and capabilities needed to succeed in further education, work and life.
-It prepares students to move into apprenticeships, traineeships, further education and training, university (via non-ATAR pathways) or directly into the workforce.
-Victorian Pathways Certificate VPC The VPC is an accredited foundation secondary qualification under the Education and Training Reform Act 2006.
-It aligns to Level 1 in the Australian Qualifications Framework.
-While the VPC is not a senior secondary qualification, it can be a pathway to the VCE.
+The VCE VM allows flexibility to pursue their strengths and interests and develop the skills and capabilities needed to succeed in further education, work and life.
+It prepares students to move into apprenticeships, traineeships, further education and training, university (via non ATAR pathways) or directly into the workforce.
+Victorian Pathways Certificate VPC The Victorian Pathways Certificate (VPC) is an inclusive, flexible option to complete your studies.
+It's designed for students who, for various reasons, aren't able or ready to complete the VCE or VCE VM.
 Victorian Tertiary Admissions Centre VTAC VTAC is the organisation that is responsible for the allocation of the majority of course placements in Victorian Universities and TAFE Colleges.
 This organisation is separate from the VCAA and students need to make a separate application to VTAC.
-VTAC provides extensive information on its website:
+VTAC provides extensive information on its website: https://vtac.edu.au/